harvard-library/Curiosity/README.md

     $ yarn start

 Webpack watches for changes in `app/assets/pack` and writes the compiled output to `app/assets/javascripts/webpack_bundle.js`.

+By default, this file will be included in the `app/assets/javascripts/application.js` application manifest as part of `//= require_tree .` Functionally, that means that the React assets will appear in any view that uses `<%= javascript_include_tag 'application' %>`.
+If this is not the behavior you're after, you'll want to create a separate layout that can be used on views where you _do_ want the React assets---be sure to modify `app/assets/javsacripts/application.js` accordingly.

-Simply include the directive `<%= javascript_include_tag "webpack_bundle" %>` in the ERB template(s) where you would like to load the app.
+To load only the webpack bundle, simply include `<%= javascript_include_tag "webpack_bundle" %>` in the ERB template(s) where you would like to load the app.

 Configuration can be found in `webpack.config.js` and `package.json`.
 You will want to adjust the environment variables in `.env`, `.env.development`, and/or `.env.development.local`.
 Don't commit `.env*.local` files to git.